 What does it mean to be a preservationist?
 How does the built environment that surrounds you impact your daily life?
 Why does it matter?
 It’s never too early or too late to think about these questions, especially according to today’s guests, Matthew Craig and Christian Hughes.
-Matthew, Christian and I talked about their work through the Young Preservationists Association of Pittsburgh to encourage young people to engage with ideas of historic preservation in their communities.
-This kind of engagement can come in a variety of forms, including a limited series of podcasts featuring high school students who worked with Christian at Pittsburgh’s Perry Traditional Academy.
-This is PreserveCast!
+Matthew and Christian discuss their work through the Young Preservationists Association of Pittsburgh to encourage young people to engage with ideas of historic preservation in their communities.
+Although PreserveCast may be the number one historic preservation podcast, these youngbloods have a few tricks up their sleeves with their own podcast.

 Have you ever seen a building and had something about it rub you the wrong way, but you can't explain it?
 Well, today's guest may be able to help you find the right words.
 Kate Wagner runs the popular blog McMansion Hell, which takes a comedic approach to dissecting modern suburban architecture, as well as offering informative essays on urban planning and other architectural concepts, including historic preservation.
-We talked about the blog, how a building can earn the title "McMansion," and where these buildings fit in a larger historic context.
-This is PreserveCast!
+We talked about the blog, how a building can earn the title "McMansion," and where these buildings fit in a larger historic context on this episode of PreserveCast.

 Often if we don't make a special effort to remember and tell the stories of individuals and groups within history, their contributions to our shared story can all too easily be forgotten.
 That is as true for Jewish-Americans as for any other group, and that is why Jerry Klinger founded the Jewish American Soceity for Historic Preservation.
 Jerry joined Nick to share some of the amazing stories he has learned of Jewish people throughout the country's history, as well as to share about projects coming in the future for his organization.
 This is PreserveCast.